 Similarly, all advertising platforms want to count as many conversions as possible and don’t want to offer credit to any other advertising platform.
 This is because they want to make their CPA (cost per acquisition) for every advertiser look good.
 More conversions mean lower CPAs, which incentivizes advertisers to keep spending money on their platforms.

 Determining success across ad platforms

 Understandably, there’s skepticism in relying on conversion counts directly from third-party advertising platforms.
 You’ll always be over-counting if you add up the conversion counts reported by each platform.

 Google Analytics resolves this by providing a single source of truth for conversion counts.
-This is great, but you still won't know how much influence each platform had in driving a conversion.
-Google Analytics only provides rule-based attribution models, which lack the sophistication needed to do this.
+This is great, but you still won't know how much influence each platform had in driving a conversion — Google Analytics only provides rule-based attribution models.